modagavr/pancake-wizard/README.md

 - For CandleGenie `npm run cg` or `yarn cg`
 - For Experimental Strategy add `--exp` flag

+By default the CLU version will run cg btc.
+You can choose which to bet on:

+- BTC: `npm run cg` and `npm run cg-btc`
+- BNB: `npm run cg-bnb`
+- ETH: `npm run cg-eth`

 ### Feel free to contribute.
 Good Luck!

 ## 💥 Disclaimer